What it Means to Work a Case

-- Our media presence also cultivates our students’ communication skills and ability to effectively broadcast their ideas to the community.
+The college’s media presence helps cultivate the students’ communication skills throughout their cold case internships.
+This growth improves their ability to effectively broadcast their ideas to the community.

 What do CCAC interns do?

 - Interact with victims families and community organizations

 - Make recommendations for forensics

 - Reconstruct crime and map victims’ last steps

 - Complete archival research to establish the context of the crime

 - Assist in media outreach and podcast creation to bring community attention to various cold cases